W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: From the free-field to -algebras

 The exponents of $\g$ (sometimes called Coxeter exponents) are a set of $r$ integers $d_i$ with $1\leq d_i\leq h-1$, where $h$ is the Coxeter number.
-They naturally appear in various settings, one of them being that the spins $s=d+1$ correspond to the degrees of the Casimir operators, but also they also arise in the description of the adjoint representation of $\g$.
+We will call the $s_i\coloneqq d_i+1$ the \textit{spins} of $\g$.
+They naturally appear in various settings: these spins are the degrees of the Casimir operators, but also they also arise in the description of the adjoint representation of $\g$.
 They are given by: